-BIO/ENV 567 Environmental Pollutants and
+BIO/ENV 567 Environmental Pollutants and Disease 3 credits

-Disease

-Prerequisite: permission of the instructor.
+Prerequisite: Permission of Instructor.

 Exposure to pollutants causes diseases of the immune system, the central and peripheral nervous system, and the reproductive system.
 Pollutants also cause abnormal embryonic development and cancer.
 This course will focus on the pathogenic mechanisms of the pollution-associated diseases in humans.